 Negotiating a job offer is not related only to your salary.
 There's a package you need to evaluate to see if the new job will be very convenient for you.
 The benefits package includes different types of insurances, vacations, holidays, overtime, sick days, and more.
 In this section, we explain each one of them so you can evaluate the company proposal.

 It's very helpful to have a job offer checklist, where you can put all your requirements, and it's easier to compare with the companies offer.
 This checklist must include data such as the salary, job details, insurance, work environment, training opportunities, and other things you consider necessary for you and to improve yourself and your work in the company.

 Making a decision

 After you've evaluated all the information necessary, consider your actual position and the future, consider the positive and negatives aspects, if you feel comfortable with the benefits and the salary the company offers; it's time to make a decision, you need to take time and consider some aspects we included to help you in this section.

 Offer negotiation techniques

-If you're going to negotiate a job offer, you should do it firmly, without the idea that you could lose the job offer; in fact a negotiation must have at the end the satisfaction of both, employer and job seeker.
-To have a successful negotiation you need to know some techniques such as salary negotiation tactics, we detailed some that work and will help you on the process.
+If you're going to negotiate a job offer, you should do it firmly, without the idea that you could lose the job offer; in fact, a negotiation must have, in the end, the satisfaction of both employer and job seeker.
+To have a successful negotiation, you need to know some techniques such as salary negotiation tactics.
+We detailed some that work and will help you with the process.

 When nothing works

-A negotiation of a job offer is a process where two parts are involved, so it's important to have an agreement between both, if you don't find the benefits, and what you were looking for when you applied the job, it's your decision to leave the opportunity or give up in some aspects that the company cannot offer.
-At this time it's your decision to continue or not.
+Negotiation of a job offer is a process where two parts are involved, so it's important to have an agreement between both.
+If you don't find the benefits and what you were looking for when you applied for the job, it's your decision to leave the opportunity or give up on some aspects that the company cannot offer.
+At this time, it's your decision to continue or not.
 However, it's important to be polite and respectful always; we give you some advice regarding this matter.